 The Company has a Transitional Compensation Plan that provides certain payments to key executives of the Company and its subsidiaries who are terminated without cause or who resign for good reason within two years after a change in control.
-All executive officers included in the Summary Compensation Table above are covered by the Transitional Compensation Plan.
+All executive officers are covered by the Transitional Compensation Plan.
 Participants who choose to leave their employment within 30 days after the first anniversary of the change in control also qualify for payments under the Transitional Compensation Plan.
 A participant entitled to compensation will receive: